-The National Art School Gallery is situated in what was the “A” wing of the old Darlinghurst gaol.
-The original building was completed in 1841, and was completely refurbished to serve its new role as the Gallery in 2006.
+Situated in what was the ‘A’ wing of the old Darlinghurst gaol, the original 1841 building was completely refurbished to serve its new role as the Gallery in 2006.